EncryptEx/DailyHackEPS2023/README.md

 For an in-depth understanding of the challenge and its nuances, please refer to the [challenge description (in Catalan)](https://github.com/FerranAD/dailyhack2023/blob/main/README.md).

-## Important info about this solution
+## Important info about this project

 ### How to use the app
 You'll be prompted with a camera, and an input asking for a set of characters you want to express.

 For instance if you want to express the word `Hello`, it is 4 chars length.

 Since our latin alphabet has 26 chars, we'll need 2 photos per char to decide which char we're going to use.